-- Now partnered with Enterprise, enjoy more optionality with rentals.
+- Now partnered with Enterprise, enjoy more options with rentals.
 Plus, at now over 50 airports you can have your car waiting for you down the “Emerald Club Aisle.”
 Pick whichever car you like best in the row.
-Also enjoy free rental days!*
+Also, enjoy free rental days!*

 - Thrifty Blue Chip